curry-language/curry-info-system/README.md

     > curry-info -p base -x 3.3.0 -m Prelude -c Ord definition
     > curry-info -p base -x 3.3.0 -m Prelude -o lines signature
     > curry-info -p base -x 3.3.0 -m Prelude -o lines definition

+The package and version options can be omitted if the module is part of a package which can be found in the current load path.
+For instance, the previous commands can be shortened as follows (provided that the Curry system is based `base` package with version `3.3.0`):

+    > curry-info -m Prelude -c Ord definition
+    > curry-info -m Prelude -o lines signature
+    > curry-info -m Prelude -o lines definition

 To show more results about the analysis and verification of operations, the tool uses other analysis and verification tools which exists for Curry.
 If they are not installed, you cannot generate and access